superuser-blog/superuser/_posts/2019-09-20-python-2-integers.md

 }
 ```

 The code above is responsible for creating an integer object from given long value.
-The trimmed code in the snipped above handles small intergers separatly.
+The trimmed code in the snipped above handles small integers separately.
 Leaving some links in the bottom if you're interested in the specifics.

 So the first thing that happens here is filling some sort of free list.
 Let's take a look at what it is.